davesag/mock-req-res/README.md

 ## Mocking `req`.

-To test a route controller or middleware function you need to mock a request object.
-Do this with
+To test a controller or middleware function you need to mock a request object.

+Do this with:

 ```
 const req = mockRequest(options)